-Prerequisite: Ceramics 1

-Students in Ceramics II will continue working with hand building techniques and sculpture and will begin learning to throw on the potter's wheel.
+Prerequisite: Ceramics 1 1/2 credit Students in Ceramics II will continue working with hand building techniques and sculpture and will begin learning to throw on the potter's wheel.
 Students will also begin using casting techniques using ceramic slip molds.